newjersey/navigator.business.nj.gov/web/display-content/onboarding/entity-id.md

 ## Entity ID

-To find this number, `please use this guide.|entity-id`.
+To find this number, `please use this guide|entity-id`.